webdevjeffus/webdev-new/_posts/development/2015-10-18-ruby-classes.md

 category: Development
 posted: Oct.
 18, 2015
 blogger-note: dbc-blog-note
+alt: Learn the basics of Ruby's classes
 featured: true
 tease: As programming languages go, Ruby is object-oriented in a big way.
 Everything in Ruby is an object, and everything you do to anything is a method called on an object.
-Tying these objects and methods together are special object categories, called classes.
+Tying these objects and methods together are special object categories, called <strong>classes</strong>.
 Every object belongs to some class&hellip;
 ---

 As programming languages go, Ruby is object-oriented in a big way.
 Everything in Ruby is an object, and everything you do to anything is a method called on an object.
 Tying these objects and methods together are special object categories, called <strong>classes</strong>.
 Every object belongs to some class.
 Even a plain old string, like<code> "Hello, World!"</code>, is an example (or more properly, an <em>instance</em>) of the String class.
 And because that string is an instance of the String class, there are literally dozens of String-class methods that you can call on it, like<code> String#length:</code>